qminer/qtopology/docs/utilities.md

 ## logger

-Utility class and interface for logging output of the library
+Utility class and interface for logging output of the library.

 ## cmdline